-Fashion is a large and complex industry encompassing design work (fashion designer or buyer of materials, such as textiles) as well as a variety of business-related functions (developing, managing, selling, and accounting for products and services).
+Fashion is a large and complex industry encompassing creative work (fashion designer or buyer of materials, such as textiles) as well as a variety of business-related functions (developing, managing, selling, and accounting for products and services).
 Retail involves the sale of goods or commodities directly to consumers.
 Typical career paths and training vary depending on both the company and its industry segment.
 The hospitality industry has many opportunities all focused on customer service, including Food and Beverage, Lodging and Accommodation, Travel, Tourism and Transportation, Leisure, and Recreation.

 Finding Internships